 4. Pricing Psychology (Why £19.99 Works Better Than £20)

-Even in 2026, pricing psychology plays a huge role in buyer decisions.
+Even in 2026, pricing psychology plays a massive role in buyer decisions.

-SS Pro Tip: If multiple items sold recently at the same price, that’s your ideal pricing range.
+SS Pro Tip: Find the Sweet Spot If multiple items have been sold recently at the exact same price, that is your data-backed, ideal target pricing range.

 5. Using “Best Offer” to Increase Sales

-- Price your item 10–15% above your target price
+- Price your item 10–15% above your actual target profit price.

 Common Pricing Mistakes to Avoid

-- Pricing based on active listings instead of sold listings
+- ❌ Pricing based on active, unsold listings instead of historical sold data.

 Essential Tools for Resellers

-- Profit Calculators: Estimate fees and real margins instantly.
+- Profit Calculators: Estimate platform fees and net margins instantly before buying stock.

-- Price Research Tools: Monitor demand via sold listings.
+- Price Research Tools: Monitor platform demand via filtered marketplace historical sales.

-- Shipping Tools: Label printers (like Munbyn or Dymo) to save time as you scale.
+- Shipping Hardware: Dedicated thermal label printers (like Munbyn or Dymo) to save massive amounts of time and packaging tape as you scale up your delivery dispatch.

 Key Takeaways: